flhofer/dell_TB16_firmware/README.md

 ### 15. Power Adapter LED

 ### 16. Dock Button
-Works with Dell, the same as the power button.
+It works with Dell, and it is the same as the power button.
 No luck otherwise.

 ### 17. Kensington lock slot